 Understanding Bracelet Weight in Grams

-• Gold and Platinum: Priced per gram, so a heavier bracelet will cost more.
+• Gold and Platinum: These are charged per gram; therefore, a heavier bracelet will have a higher price.

-• Stainless Steel: Known for its durability, a stainless steel bracelet is perfect for everyday wear and is resistant to tarnish and scratches.
+• Stainless Steel: A stainless steel bracelet is durable and great for everyday wear as it won’t tarnish or be prone to scratches.

 Choosing the Right Bracelet Weight